Vacant Nuance in the Vacant Housing Debate

 I’m in favor of pulling out eminent domain and acquiring vacant housing complexes that have sat empty for years.
 Scenes like these are more common than they should be, and urbanists should get real that people won’t ignore them just because some economist’s statistic says they’re few in numbers.
 Thanks to capped property taxes in California, property owners can sit on dead houses without a need for income, land bank for decades, and are immune to property tax increases the increased land values bring.
 All while people sleep under freeways.

 There are many cities around the world that have made huge strides in affordability, household stability, reduced household crowding, and increased mobility.
-I wish people that live in some of the most unaffordable and unsustainable places on earth like California would stop trying to re-invent the wheel.
+None of them did it by acquiring or reducing vacant houses as a primary affordability strategy.
 Vacant housing is nuanced but it’s not hard.

 Thanks for reading my substack.
 Subscribe for some exclusives coming soon!